chef/chef-web-docs/content/style_guide.md

 Don't use the names of bands, musicians, or characters from works that are under copyright.

+When writing about security, follow the accepted convention and use "Alice" and "Bob".
+Following this convention helps readers see that they are reading a topic about security and integrate the Chef information with their existing knowledge.

 Here is a list of some example names for you to use (all of the last names are translations of "Chef", according to the internet):

 Ares Koch